 Snow Sports Instructors

 Step 2 is a group interview.
-During this 2 hour interview candidates will be split into groups and each group will spend time with one of our trainers who will guide them through a series of activities based on outdoor leadership situations.
-Trainers will be evaluating candidates on communication, confidence and leadership skill as well as the ability to work as a team and manage an outdoor, education environment.
+During this 2 hour dialogue, candidates will be split into groups and each group will spend time with one of our trainers who will guide them through a series of activities based on outdoor leadership situations.
+Trainers will be evaluating candidates on communication, confidence and leadership skills, as well as the ability to work as a team and manage an outdoor education environment.
+Upon completing the 2 hour interview, job offers are finalized and hiring paperwork is completed.
 Successful candidates will be offered positions with the Snowsports School pending on-snow performance.
-Upon completing the 2 hour interview, job offers are finalized and hiring paperwork is completed.

-The next step is a 2-day, Basics of Teaching Snowsports course (skiing or snowboarding) for which the candidates will be compensated.
+The next step is a 2-day Basics of Teaching Snowsports course (skiing or snowboarding) for which the candidates will be compensated.
+These sessions are typically conducted in early December.
 Lift tickets are provided and participants continue to be evaluated based on on-snow performance.
 Most candidates who are asked to attend this 2 day training session will graduate to positions as either alpine or snowboard instructors at Ski Sundown.

 An additional 2 days of paid training involving shadowing experienced instructors and additional on-snow exercises are required before instructors are expected to teach on their own.
-We won’t just throw new instructors out there without proper training.
+It is our mission to turn out professional Snowsports Instructors to our guests.

 Initial interviews can be scheduled by contacting the Snowsports School at: firstname.lastname@example.org.
 Click here to download an employment application.